George Makgill, 13th Viscount of Oxfuird

 Oxfuird was a deputy speaker and deputy chair of committees in the House of Lords.
 He was one of the 92 hereditary peers who were elected in 1999 to continue as members of the Lords when most of the hereditary peers lost their seats.

+Early life

+George Hubbard Makgill was born in Winchester on 7 January 1934.
+His father was an Royal Air Force officer, and the family emigrated to New Zealand.
+His father was killed in a crash while flying between the North and South islands.

+Makgill was raised in Wellington, and he attended St Peter's College, Cambridge, and Wanganui Collegiate School.
+After studying civil engineering at the Department of Civil Engineering, he returned to Britain and joined the Royal Air Force.
+He later became an engineering apprentice with Ford.

 Family

 Lord Oxfuird married twice.
 His first wife, Alison Jensen, bore him four sons (including a set of twins), one of whom died two days after birth: